-- A snaffle bit may be used on a horse of any age being ridden at any level. - A rider must use two hands with a snaffle bit. - A snaffle bit offers no leverage or curb action and does not have shanks of any configuration. - A standard snaffle is a conventional O-ring, egg butt, full cheek (keepers optional) or D-ring, all with rings having an outside diameter no smaller than 2 inches (50.8 mm), nor larger than 4 inches (101.6 mm).
+- A snaffle bit may be used on a horse of any age being ridden at any level. - A snaffle bit offers no leverage or curb action. - A standard snaffle is a conventional O-ring, egg butt, full cheek (keepers optional) or D-ring, all with rings having an outside diameter no smaller than 2 inches (50.8 mm), nor larger than 4 inches (101.6 mm).
 The inside of the circumference of the ring must be free of rein, curb or headstall attachments that would provide leverage.